microsoft/Microsoft-Defender-for-Identity-Sizing-Tool/README.md

 [**Click here to download the tool**](https://github.com/microsoft/ATA-AATP-Sizing-Tool/releases)

-The sizing tool automates collection of the amount of traffic Azure ATP would need to monitor and automatically provides supportability and resource recommendations for both the ATA (Center and Gateway) and Azure ATP (Sensor).
+The sizing tool automates collection of the amount of traffic MDI would need to monitor and automatically provides supportability and resource recommendations for both the ATA (Center and Gateway) and MDI (Sensor).
-It is recommended that you run the Azure ATP sizing tool as follows:
+It is recommended that you run the MDI sizing tool as follows:

 - With domain admin credentials
 - From a domain-joined workstation that has network access to all the domain controllers on the following ports: TCP 135, TCP 389 ,TCP 445 and TCP RPC Dynamic Ports.
 If these ports are blocked, you may experience an error message "Remote Registry Query Failed" in the OS Server Level field